-VigilantGantry is a fully automated, contactless gantry system for temperature screening developed by GovTech’s Data Science and Artificial Intelligence Division (DSAID).
-Driven by AI and deep learning, it augments existing thermal scanners to improve the rate of contactless scanning, ease bottlenecks in long queues outside buildings and reduce manpower required for temperature screening measures.
+VigilantGantry is a fully automated, contactless gantry system for temperature screening.
+It was developed by GovTech’s Data Science and Artificial Intelligence Division (DSAID).
+Driven by artificial intelligence (AI) and deep learning, it augments existing thermal scanners and gantry systems to improve the rate of contactless scanning, ease bottlenecks in long queues outside buildings and reduce the manpower required for temperature screening measures.
+In fact, the design thinking behind VigilantGantry was to leave no stone unturned.
+Hence, the term “Vigilant” was included in its name.

-- With the YoloV3 person detection model, face segmentation is only triggered when the visitor is positioned within a pre-defined region of interest in the CCTV optical camera.
-The thermal camera system is hence prevented from indiscriminately scanning and triggering false alerts from background heat signatures such as mobile phones.
+- Prevention of false alerts: With the YoloV3 person detection model, face segmentation is only triggered when a visitor is positioned within a pre-defined region of interest in the CCTV optical camera.
+This prevents the thermal camera from indiscriminately scanning and triggering false alerts from background heat signatures such as mobile phones.

 Thanks for letting us know that this page is useful for you!